-- Adopts a proposed \$13 million expansion to the CalVolunteer and AmeriCorps program to support coordinating and linking volunteers with emergency response efforts.
-This proposal includes provisional language to insure privacy of volunteers. - Defers action on Greenhouse Gas Reduction funded programs including climate resiliency research, regional collaboration and implementation. - Includes technical adjustments to Greenhouse Gas Reduction Fund appropriations from prior years. - Maintains funding for implementation of the CA Transportation Assessment, pursuant to AB 285 (Friedman, Chapter 605, Statutes of 2019). - Reduces the Online Learning Program by 20 percent for a \$2 million General Fund savings. - Reverts \$8.3 million in unencumbered funds for Precision Medicine program. - Reflects withdraw of Governor's proposals from the January Budget: - \$17 million for the Fresno Integrated K-16 Collaborative - \$357,000 for additional legal and legislative staff - \$1.7 million for AmeriCorps administration expansion - \$349,000 to implement the AB 285 Transportation Assessment
+- Rejects the proposed \$13 million expansion to the AmeriCorps program to support "Emergency Support Function 17". - Defers action on Greenhouse Gas Reduction funded programs including climate resiliency research, regional collaboration and implementation. - Includes technical adjustments to Greenhouse Gas Reduction Fund appropriations from prior years. - Maintains funding for implementation of the CA Transportation Assessment, pursuant to AB 285 (Friedman, Chapter 605, Statutes of 2019).

+- Reduces the Online Learning Program by 20 percent for a \$2 million General Fund savings. - Reverts \$8.3 million in unencumbered funds for Precision Medicine program. - Reflects withdraw of Governor's proposals from the January Budget: - \$17 million for the Fresno Integrated K-16 Collaborative - o \$357,000 for additional legal and legislative staff - \$1.7 million for AmeriCorps administration expansion - \$349,000 to implement the AB 285 Transportation Assessment